nikolailevshakov/scenario-examples-courses/Docker/volumes/step1/text.md

-Create a volume `sample-volume`.
+Create docker volume named `sample-volume`.

-Run the docker container named `sample-app` from image `nginx:alpine` with mounted volume.
+Run the docker container named `sample-app` from image `nginx:alpine` mounted on `sample-volume` on the host and on `/usr/share/nginx/html` directory in the container.
-Volume's `type=volume`, src - `sample-volume`, container's directory - `/home/files`.

-Create `container-data.txt` inside the container `/home/files` directory.
+Expose port 80.

+Request localhost:80.

+Rewrite /usr/share/nginx/html/index.html file with `<h1>Hello from the updated App</h1>`

-Remove the `sample-app` container.
+Remove sample-app container.

-Create the `sample-app` container with the same mounted volume.

-Check if the file exists in the `/home/files` inside the container.

 <br>
 <details><summary>Info</summary>